-This is the BEST homemade salsa recipe!
-Featuring farm ripe tomatoes, cilantro and lime with a touch of sea salt and sugar, this salsa will pretty much take any dish from good to great. 🙂
+This chunky, pico de gallo style salsa recipe is the absolute BEST!
+Featuring farm fresh tomatoes, cilantro and lime with a touch of sea salt and sugar, this salsa fresco has no problem taking any dish from good to great. 🙂

 There is just no comparison between store bought and freshly prepared, homemade salsa.
-And once you learn how to make your own, you'll never want to go back again!
+And once you learn how to make your own salsa, you may never want to go back again!

 Jump to: